PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Discussion.md

 ---
-sort: 12
+sort: 13
 ---

-# Datalab 03: Discussion
+# Datalab 04: Discussion

 This data-lab day will focus on describing and understanding the data on a deeper level: interpreting the data distribution and the summary statics in the context of our research question.
 Then we will propose an analysis to answer that research question.

 Learning objectives:
 - understanding and interpreting real-world descriptive Datalab;
-- judge which analysis is best suited to address a research challenge.
+- judge which analysis is best suited to address a research question.

 Table of contents: